k5iogura/darknetTWN/README.md

 I improved darknet framework to support ternarizing weights in convolutional layer.
 STM can reduce accuracy damage with FTWN.

-## More extra information regrad to this repo.
+## More informations regrad to this repo.
 - [segmenter](README_segmenter.md)
+- scale_channels layer support for efficientNet